 What I Would Do Differently

 One of the biggest reasons I made this Phuket travel guide is because I would have done some things differently.
-It’s great to spend 2 days in Phuket but there are some amazing things to do in the surrounding areas that are less touristy and a great addition to your beach vacation.
+It’s great to spend 2 days in Phuket but some of the most beautiful places in Thailand are in the surrounding areas that are less touristy and a great addition to your beach vacation.
 Also, as mentioned, Phuket is a huge area not just a little beach town.
 If you mistakenly choose the wrong area to stay, you could be spending too much time getting from place to place.

 - Plan a longer trip.
-I would plan a 5 day Phuket itinerary – One day on the beach in Phuket, one day visiting Phi Phi Islands, one day for Phang Nha National Park and 2 days in Khao Sok National Park.
+I went to Thailand before and missed Phuket so we just thought we’d do a quick stopover.
+It’s better to plan a longer Thailand itinerary with more days in the areas surrounding Phuket.
+We would have added Phang Nha National Park and Khao Sok National Park.
 Did you know you can sleep on a floating raft house there?!

 - Stay in a quieter, more upscale area of Phuket without all the craziness and a hotel that was on the beach, not on a mountain overlooking the beach.

 Hopefully this Phuket 2 day itinerary helps you.
 If you consider spending 3 days in Phuket or more, there are plenty of additional things to do to make your trip longer.
 Now all you need to do is get to Phuket.
 Use our Guide to Score Cheap Flights so you can save money and spend longer on vacation!
-For other amazing bucket list destinations, definitely read about Bali and the Iceland Ring Road.
+For another amazing bucket list destination, definitely read about Bali.

 Other Posts You Might Like: